vocalinkzapp/ZappSMGLib-iOS/README.md

 end

 ```
-This repo includes a demo app which uses `ZappSMGLib` dynamic framework included through CocoaPods installation.
+This repository includes a demo app which uses `ZappSMGLib` dynamic framework included through CocoaPods installation.
 You can find this example in `ZappSMGLibDemoObjCPods/ZappSMGLibDemoObjCPods.xcworkspace` project workspace.

+note*: If you need further information about CocoaPods, please refer to the next link : https://cocoapods.org/

 ### iOS 7